ELEVATE-Project/mentoring/documentation/readmes/README-3.2.md

 (Dev)
  -->

+## General Notes

+-   All environment variables must be verified before deployment.
+-   Execute migration scripts only after successful deployment of each respective service.
+-   For Docker-based deployments, update the image tag to the latest version as specified for each service.
+-   For PM2 deployments, use the specified branch name.

+---

 # New Features
 ## 1. Chat Communication
-- Mentees can send chat requests to the mentors.
+- Users can initiate chat requests to mentors.
-- Mentors can accept or decline chat requests.
+- Mentors have the option to accept or decline incoming requests.
-- Real-time communication is enabled through Rocket.Chat.
+- Once a request is accepted, real-time conversation between the user and mentor is enabled through Rocket.Chat.
 ## 2. Session creation -> Upload Evidences / resources in session
 - Mentors and Session Managers can add **pre-session** and **post-session** resources.
 ## 3. Session Requests
-- Mentees can send a session request to mentors.
-- Mentors can review the request and accept or reject it based on their availability on the requested date.
-- Until the mentor responds, the mentee cannot send another session request.
-- Once the request is accepted, both mentee and mentor can start chatting.
-- If the request is accepted, the session will proceed as scheduled, and the mentee can submit another request afterward.
-- Mentors can also reject a session request with a note, so the mentee can clearly understand the reason.
-- If the request is rejected, the mentee can send a new session request
+- The session request system allows users to request a session with mentors based on availability.
+A mentee can send one request at a time, and the mentor can either accept or reject it.
+If accepted, chat access is opened and the session will be scheduled as planned.
+In rejection mentor can add reason for that and user can initiate new request.

 ## 4. Private Session Scheduling
-- Mentors can schedule private sessions with mentees.
+- Mentors can schedule private sessions with connected mentees.
-- For SM, we introduced a filter called Type, which allows them to view either mentees who are connected with a mentor or those who are not connected.
+- For the Session Manager, we introduced a Type filter that allows them to easily switch between viewing mentees who are already connected with a mentor and those who are not yet connected.
 ## 5. Account Deletion
 - Both mentors and mentees can delete their accounts.
 - Provides complete control over personal data and privacy.